pablobrady/npm-host-multisites/README.md

 ### Inside of each site directory, create a separate NodeJS file

 ``` \testsite1\app_testsite1.js ```

 ``` \testsite2\app_testsite2.js ```

+(These sample sites already contain two NodeJS .js files.)

 ### Be sure that each app_*.js file contains the correct port number (ex.
 9001 & 9002 in these sample sites)

+(These NodeJS .js file are already configured with port numbers 9001 & 9002.)

 ### Note that this sample script launches 3 NodeJS apps...